boi-one/WarehouseEditor/readme.md

 1. install cmake

-2. create a new directory in the root
+2. create a new directory in the root called `build`

 3. go to the build directory in the commandline and type `cmake ..`